Zürich Hauptbahnhof: ShopVille and S-Bahn

 View from the Bahnhofstrasse, with Richard Kissling's monumental fountain depicting Alfred Escher in the foreground.

 On 1 October 1970, construction of the Bahnhofplatz, as well as the pedestrian and shopping arcade ShopVille was completed.
 Upon its opening, the Bahnhofplatz became a pedestrian-free zone, and the underground ShopVille the only access to the station.
 Contrary to expectations, ShopVille did not capture the support of the people, who, in 1973, voted even more emphatically to reject a subway system.

-In the 1980s, ShopVille became a drug-dealing hub, due to its proximity to the Autonomes Jugendzentrum Zürich ("Autonomous Youth Center Zurich").
+In the 1980s, ShopVille became a drug-dealing hub, due to its proximity to the Autonomes Jugendzentrum Zürich (lit.
+'Autonomous Youth Center Zurich').
 Its low point was reached at the end of the decade, when travellers avoided all parts of it other than the concourse and the tram stop.
 Consequently, there were several night-time closures by mesh fences.
 However, the solution to this problem was foreseeable, as the people had agreed on 29 November 1981 to the construction of the Zurich S-Bahn and the extension of the Sihltal Zürich Uetliberg Bahn to the Hauptbahnhof.

 The 2.1 km long Hirschengraben Tunnel was built for the S-Bahn from the Hauptbahnhof to Zurich Stadelhofen.
 This new line continued through the Zürichberg Tunnel to Stettbach, with connections to the existing lines to Dietlikon and Dübendorf.
 In the Hauptbahnhof, two underground stations were constructed.
 For the S-Bahn, a four-track station with the working title Museumstrasse was built, and the Sihltal Zürich Uetliberg Bahn was extended to the station, which had once been intended for the never-realized U-Bahn.

 The opening of the S-Bahn was on 27 May 1990, and since then, the ShopVille arcades have connected the two underground stations with the main hall.
 Black and white striped marble walls and granite floors are the main design features of what is one of the largest shopping centres in Switzerland.
 In 1996, the main hall was cleared of its temporary installations.
 In 1997, the train shed was fitted on both sides with pitched roofs on sloping concrete supports, designed by local architects Marcel Meili and Markus Peter.